 Growing numbers of mums are choosing to become their own boss and look after their children at the same time.
-Over 1.5 million 'mumpreneurs' are now established in the UK and their numbers are rising fast.
-The number of self-employed women grew by over 167,000 in the last two years according to the Office for National Statistics (March 2016).
+Over 1.5 million woman have taken up self employment in the UK and their numbers are rising fast.
+The number of self-employed women grew by over 201,000 during the last three years according to the Office for National Statistics (Dec 2016).
 What's behind the boom in start-up mums?
 We ask two enterprise experts

-"Our research indicates that the number of mumpreneurs ― mums who have started a business and are the primary carer for their kids ― has increased dramatically."
-Laura Rigney, founder of MumpreneurUK
+"Our research indicates that the number of self-employed mums has increased dramatically."
+Laura Rigney, founder of MumpreneurUK.

 "The partners of some stay-at-home mums struggled to find full-time employment in the past.
 Through sheer necessity they've turned what was just an idea or a hobby into an income-generating business.